This is the world’s blackest black ink. It’s like staring into infinity

 As for its reality bending effects, Semple says you should expect a bit less out of Blink than you would from any super black paint, because the 2D surfaces on which you use an ink, like paper, simply don’t capture the same illusion that you can create painting a 3D object in a super black.
 However, as you can see in the example of a Blink skull the company provided, the black can definitely pull your eyes in like it’s some endless pit.
 (An illusion that only reads better in person, we’re told.)

 Semple is most excited about Blink simply because it’s a very versatile, very black ink.
 And it’s waterproof, too.
 “Anything you’d ordinarily use black ink for, like outlining, will be better now,” says Semple.
-“I think anything on paper that needs a good non-reflective super black will look great.”
+“I think anything on paper that needs a good nonreflective super black will look great.”